pdjr-signalk-plugins/range-monitor/README.md

-# pdjr-skplugin-threshold-notifier
+# pdjr-skplugin-rangenotifier

 Raise notifications based on value ranges.

 ## Description

-**pdjr-skplugin-threshold-notifier** operates one or more user-defined *rule*s.
+**pdjr-skplugin-rangenotifier** operates one or more user-defined *rule*s.
-Each rule specifies a Signal K path *value*, a pair of *threshold*s and up to three *notification*s.
+Each rule specifies a Signal K *path*, a pair of *threshold*s and some *notification*s.
-The *threshold*s define a 'nominal' range and the plugin will issue a *notification*, if one is defined, when *value* enters the nominal range and when it makes an excursion through a threshold.
+The *threshold*s define a range and the plugin will issue a *notification*, if one is defined, when the *path* value enters and leaves the specified range.

 Differences between the various notification property values can be used to signal actions: perhaps the control of a discharge pump or the